+Percentage of Real Property Taxes or

+Rent Rebate in Lieu of Property Taxes

+Household Income Allowed as Rebate

+\$ 0 - \$4,499 100%

+4,500 - 4,999 90

+5,000 - 5,499 80

+5,500 - 5,999 70

+6,000 - 6,499 60

+6,500 - 6,999 50

+7,000 - 7,499 40

+7,500 - 7,999 30

+8,000 - 8,499 20

+8,500 - 8,999 10

+(a.2) To all claimants eligible for a property tax or rent rebate there shall be paid an inflation dividend determined in accordance with the following schedule:

+Household Income Dividend

+\$ \$95

+4,000 - 4,999 · 70

+5,000 - 5,999 40

+6,000 - 7,499 20

+7,500 - 8,999 15

-- (b) No claim shall be allowed if the amount of property tax or rent [assistance] rebate computed in accordance with this section is less than ten dollars (\$10), and the maximum amount of [assistance] rebate payable shall not exceed two hundred dollars (\$200). - (c) No claim shall be allowed if the claimant is a tenant of an owner of real property exempt from real property taxes. - (d) If a homestead is owned or rented and occupied for only a portion of a year or is owned or rented in part by a person who does not meet the qualifications for a claimant, exclusive of any interest owned or leased by a claimant's spouse, or if the claimant is a widow or widower who remarries, or if the claimant is a permanently disabled person who is no longer disabled, the department shall apportion the real property taxes or rent in accordance with the period or degree of ownership or leasehold or eligibility of the claimant in determining the amount of [assistance] rebate for which a claimant is eligible.
-A claimant who is a renter shall not be eligible for rent [assistance] rebate in lieu of property taxes during those months within which he receives public assistance from the Department of Public Welfare. - Section 4.
-Section 5 of the act, amended June 24, 1974 (No.124), is reenacted and amended to read: - Section 5.
-Filing of Claim.-A claim for property tax or rent [assistance] rebate shall be filed with the department on or before the thirtieth day of June of the year next succeeding the end of the calendar year in which real property taxes or rent were due and payable: Provided, That widowers and renters requesting [assistance] a rebate by virtue of this amendment, may file their first claim for [assistance] a rebate with the department no later than six months after the effective date of this act.
-No reimbursement on a claim shall be made from the State Lottery Fund earlier than the day following the last day provided in this act on which that claim may be filed with the department.
-Only one claimant from a homestead each year shall be entitled to property tax or rent [assistance] rebate.
+(b) No claim shall be allowed if the amount of property tax or rent rebate computed in accordance with this section is less than ten dollars (\$10), and the maximum amount of property tax or rent rebate payable shall not exceed four hundred dollars (\$400).

+(c) No claim shall be allowed if the claimant is a tenant of an owner of real property exempt from real property taxes.

+(d) If a homestead is owned or rented and occupied for only a portion of a year or is owned or rented in part by a person who does not meet the qualifications for a claimant, exclusive of any interest owned or leased by a claimant's spouse, or if the claimant is a widow or widower who remarries, or if the claimant is a permanently disabled person who is no longer disabled, the department shall apportion the real property taxes or rent in accordance with the period or degree of ownership or leasehold or eligibility of the claimant in determining the amount of rebate for which a claimant is eligible.
+A claimant who [is a renter] receives public assistance from the Department of Public Welfare shall not be eligible for rent rebate in lieu of property taxes, or an inflation discount during those months within which he receives public assistance. [from the Department of Public Welfare.]

+(e) Rent shall not include subsidies provided by or through a governmental agency.

+Section 3.
+Section 5 of the act, amended June 20, 1979, (No.18), is amended to read:

+Section 5.
+Filing of Claim.-A claim for property tax or rent rebate and inflation dividend shall be filed with the department on or before the thirtieth day of June of the year next succeeding the end of the calendar year in which real property taxes or rent were due and payable: Provided, That claims filed after the June 30 deadline until December 31 of such calendar year shall be accepted by the Secretary of Revenue as long as funds are available to pay the benefits to the late filing claimants.
+No reimbursement on a claim shall be made from the State Lottery Fund earlier than the day following the thirtieth day of June provided in this act on which that claim may be filed with the department.
+Rebate claims for taxes or rent paid during calendar year 1977 shall be accepted by the Secretary of Revenue if filed with the department on or before the thirtieth day of April 1979.
+Only one claimant from a homestead each year shall be entitled to the property tax or rent rebate and inflation dividend.
 If two or more persons are able to meet the qualifications for a claimant, they may determine who the claimant shall be.
-If they are unable to agree, the department shall determine to whom [assistance] a rebate is to be paid.
+If they are unable to agree, the department shall determine to whom [a] the rebate and dividend is to be paid.